 You will get special inkjet transfer fabric sheets for printing for inkjet printers – they are polymer treated fabric sheets which are used with water based inks in inkjet printers.
 After printing on this you will take off the transparent backing from the fabric and then rinse the fabric ( after it is dry, ofcourse) – you can add special fixatives to the rinse water for making the printing permanent

-The other than the difficulty of doing it, the disadvantage of this method is that you cannot get your whole garment into the printer.
+Other than the difficulty of doing it, the disadvantage of this method is that, you cannot get your whole garment into the printer.
 You will need to go by the page size settings of your printer.

 6 Sun printing

 Sun printing is a method of printing onto a surface using the rays from the sun.
 In fabric printing, this method uses a specially formulated Cyanotype fabric / blue print fabric and produces a negative image on a blue fabric after sun exposure.